sudogene/tp/docs/UserGuide.md

 - If no student matches the search criteria, an error message will display.

 Examples:
-- `common-time n/alex ay/1` returns the latest dismissal times for any student with names containing the whole word `alex`, **OR** who are in Academic Year 1.
+- `common-time n/alex ay/1` returns the latest dismissal times for all students with names containing the whole word `alex`, **OR** who are in Academic Year 1.
 - `common-time ay/1` returns the latest dismissal times for all the students in the student list who are in Academic Year 1.
-- `common-time n/Alex Jane Mary` returns the latest dismissal times for any student with names Alex, Jane or Mary.
+- `common-time n/Alex Jane Mary` returns the latest dismissal times for all students with names Alex, Jane or Mary.
 Take note the rules above for matching applies.

 ### Create Training : `training`
 Creates a new training at the specified date and time.